Can a Blood Test Diagnose Alzheimer's Disease and Other Dementias?

 Alzheimer's disease (AD) diagnosis is a challenge for patients, physicians, and researchers.
 There is no single accurate test to diagnose AD.1 People cannot be diagnosed until they begin to exhibit signs and symptoms of the disease.

 Benefits to diagnosing Alzheimer's early

 Researchers have realized the value of diagnosing AD early, both for patients and for other researchers.
-Two researchers have founded a company that is creating a blood test or skin biopsy to look at cellular biomarkers that can help identify AD and other cognitively impaired people accurately at an earlier stage in their disease.2
+Other Chicago-based researchers have found another company that is creating a blood test or skin biopsy to look at cellular biomarkers that can help identify AD and other cognitively impaired people accurately at an earlier stage in their disease.2

 Technology to help diagnose Alzheimer's